 3 Tricks to Stop Your Cat From Scratching the Furniture

 Scratching is a natural behavior for cats.
 It exercises their muscles, sharpens and cleans their claws, relieves stress and marks their territory to alert other pets.
-It’s also a behavior that has wrecked many couches, chairs and carpets to the frustration of cat owners everywhere.
-Fortunately, there are ways to keep your cat away from furniture so your home stays in tip-top condition.
+It’s also a behavior that has wrecked many couches, chairs and carpets.
+If your cat is scratching where you don’t want them to scratch, you may be at a loss for what to do.

 Make your furniture less appealing

 Upholstered couches and chairs are prime targets for a cat’s sharp claws.
-With an herbal-scented deterrent spray or removable double-sided tape, you can make those surfaces uninviting.
+With an herbal-scented deterrent spray or removable double-sided tape, you can make those surfaces uninviting, which will train your cat to scratch elsewhere.
 Cats dislike herbal scents and are sensitive to sticky surfaces, so they’ll avoid sprayed and taped areas.
-Over time, your cat will be conditioned to avoid the furniture completely, and you can remove the tape and/or stop spraying.

 Scratching may be in a cat’s nature, but that doesn’t mean your furniture has to take a beating.
 With these tricks, you can prevent your cat from wreaking havoc in your home.